calgaryml/condensed-sparsity/README.md

 * Run `git submodue update` to pull from `cocoapi` third party repo.
 Migrate to ./src/cocoapi/PythonAPI and run `make && make install`

 ## Pretrained Model Checkpoints:
-A variety of model's pretrained with SRigL are available on huggingface at: ...
+A variety of model's pretrained with SRigL are available on [huggingface](https://huggingface.co/mklasby/srigl).

 ## Compute Canada
 Compute Canada pre-builds many python packages into wheels that are stored in a local wheelhouse.
 It is best practice to use these wheels rather than use package distributions from PyPI.
 Therefore, the dependencies pinned in `pyproject.toml` have been carefully selected to ensure that the project enviornment can be replicated using the Compute Canada wheels that will match a local enviornment using PyPI package distributions.